 Professional Experience Learning Waiver:

 Do you have extensive learning and professional competence acquired outside the academic setting?
 Based on the AND's standards of education with corresponding criterion and guidelines, the Sage Graduate School has approved a program which enables interns to waive a portion, from 6 to12 credits, of the dietetic internship.
-Graduate credit will not be awarded, rather students will be able to complete the program in less time by receiving a waiver for up to two of the three practicum courses; Practicum/Food and Wellness Management and Practicum/Community Nutrition.
+Graduate credit will not be awarded, rather students will receive a waiver for up to two of the three practicum courses; Practicum/Food and Wellness Management and Practicum/Community Nutrition.

-The process offers a creative and flexible advancement opportunity for non-traditional students and those with extensive experience in food service and/or community nutrition to complete the program in a modified format.
+The process offers a creative and flexible advancement opportunity for non-traditional students and those with extensive experience in food service and/or community nutrition.
 Applicants must complete the Practicum Course Waiver Application, which may be downloaded from this web site, and submit it with the portfolio(s) and dietetic internship application.

 All prospective interns, who are considering a waiver for prior learning experience, are required to meet with the DI director before beginning the waiver process.